9 Must-Haves for Your YouTube Sponsorship Contract Template to Earn More & Keep Your Money

 Ensure that your YouTube sponsorship contract template states that you are the sole owner of the intellectual property rights to that video.
 Otherwise, if you assign all rights to the (sponsored part of the) video, then the brand becomes the owner.
 That means the brand can do whatever it wants with your video without paying you any compensation.

-4. Boundaries on the approval process
+4. Set boundaries on the approval process (when time is money)

 The brand will likely want to approve the video before you publish it.
 That means there may be multiple revision rounds and refilming of the sponsored part of the video.
 That is fine, as long as it does not become an endless process where the brand asks for more and more revisions in eternity.